 Essex Pedal Power in Harwich and Dovercourt is a partnership of the Active Essex Local Delivery Pilot, Sport England, Essex County Council, NHS Suffolk and North Essex, The Active Wellbeing Society (TAWS), Tendring District Council, the London Marathon Foundation (LMF) and CVS Tendring.

-Please see map above for priority areas
+(Please see the map below for priority areas)

 What is Essex Pedal Power?

-How is the project being funded?
+How is the project being funded and who are the partners?

 How do I apply for an Essex Pedal Power bike?